9 Best Alternative Investment Platforms

 - Accreditation requirement: Accredited only

-Hiive is the best platform for investing in pre-IPO companies.
+Hiive and Forge are the two best platforms for investing in pre-IPO companies.

-Similar to a traditional stock exchange, sellers create listings by setting a price and number of available shares.
-Once a listing is created, buyers can accept the seller's asking price or place bids on the shares.
+Hiive and Forge function similarly to traditional stock exchanges: Sellers (typically employees) create listings by setting a price and number of shares available, then buyers can accept a seller's asking price or place bids on the shares.
+Once the two parties agree on a price, the platforms facilitate the transaction.

 - Our rating: